ehrpg/qstar/docs/settings/stalker/artifacts.md

+# Artifacts

-Artifacts are items that have been created or changed by the conditions of the zone.
+*Artifacts are items that have been created or changed by the conditions of the zone.
 Artifacts exhibit strange properties, which can either be helpful or also detrimental to the person wielding them.
-They are highly sought after, both by scientists who wish to study their properties, as well as large and powerful corporations who are willing to pay a hefty price to obtain them from the Zone.
+They are highly sought after, both by scientists who wish to study their properties, as well as large and powerful corporations who are willing to pay a hefty price to obtain them from the Zone.*

-# Creation
+## Creation

-Artifacts are created in the intense and hostile conditions in the Zone, and many artifacts are created within anomalies.
-Emissions are known to be the catalyst in the actual creation of an artifact, although scientists in the zone are still unable to explain how this happens.
+*Artifacts are created in the intense and hostile conditions in the Zone, and many artifacts are created within anomalies.
+Emissions are known to be the catalyst in the actual creation of an artifact, although scientists in the zone are still unable to explain how this happens.*

-# Uses
+## Uses

-Many artifacts have wondrous properties, allowing the wearer to resist more damage, or will absorb radiation.
+*Many artifacts have wondrous properties, allowing the wearer to resist more damage, or will absorb radiation.
 Artifacts are also heavily sought after by both outside sources and scientists, who will pay a hefty price for any recovered artifact.
-Many stalkers earn money by hunting and selling artefacts to vendors.
+Many stalkers earn money by hunting and selling artefacts to vendors.*

-To gain the advantages from artifacts they must be worn in direct contact with the skin.
+To gain the advantages from artifacts they must be worn in **direct contact** with the skin.
 This also exposes the wearer of the artifact to any harmful radiation it might emit.

-# Finding Artifacts
+## Finding Artifacts

-Most artifacts can only be found in highly dangerous and anomalous areas, and require a detector to be found.
+Most artifacts can only be found in highly dangerous and anomalous areas, and **require a detector** to be found.

-# List of Artifacts
+## List of Artifacts

-## Battery
+### Battery

 The composition of this artifact includes electrostatic elements, but scientists have yet to identify the exact physical conditions